sazonovanton/SirChatalot/README.md

 Rate limit is a number of messages a user can send to the bot in a time period.
 In example user with ID 123456789 has 10 and user 987654321 has 500 messages limit.
 User 111111 has no limit (overriding `GeneralRateLimit`).
 Time period (in seconds) can be set in the `./data/.config` file in `RateLimitTime` variable in `Telegram` section (see *Configuration*).
 If no time period is provided, limit is not applied.
 General rate limit can be set in the `./data/.config` file in `GeneralRateLimit` variable in `Telegram` section (see *Configuration*).
 If no general rate limit is provided, limit is not applied for users who are not in the `rates.txt` file.
 To override general rate limit for a user, set their limit to 0 in the `rates.txt` file.
+Users can check their limit by sending the bot a message with the `/limit` command.

 ## Deleting Conversation History
 To delete the conversation history on the server, send the bot a message with the `/delete` command.
 The bot will then delete the conversation history and will send a message to you confirming that the history has been deleted.
 After that it will be a new conversation from the bot's point of view.